ggrothendieck/batchfiles/trunk/batchfiles.md

 ## Rpathset.bat ##

+The command

+	Rpathset

+adds `R_PATH`, `R_MIKTEX_PATH` and `R_TOOLS` to the Windows path for the current `cmd` line session.
+No other `cmd` line sessions are affected and there are no permanent changes to the system.
+Once this is run the R binaries will be on the path so they can be accessed directly without `R.bat` .

-An alternative to
+`Rpathset` is an alternative to

 	R path

-is `Rpathset.bat`.
-Unlike `R.bat`, `Rpathset.bat` does not have any automatic heuristics but requires that the user manually set the relevant variables in its source.
+but unlike `R.bat`, `Rpathset.bat` does not have any automatic heuristics.
+Instead, it requires that the user manually set the relevant variables in its source.
 Running `Rpathset.bat` then sets the path accordingly and from then on in the session one can access `Rgui.exe`, etc. on the path.
 Although `Rpathset.bat` involves manual editing it does have the advantage that as a consequence it is very simple -- not much more than a collection of Windows batch set commands.
+This makes it easy to customize, less fragile to changes in the install procedures of `R` itself and is also more liklely to work on untested Windows configurations.

 `Rpathset.bat` might be used like this: